lnxjedi/gopherbot/README.md

 end
 ```

-The goal is for Gopherbot to support multiple scripting languages with built-in security features, to make ChatOps functions easy to write for most systems and DevOps engineers.
+The goal is for Gopherbot to support multiple scripting languages with built-in security features, to make secure ChatOps functions easy to write for most Systems and DevOps engineers.

 Examples of work Gopherbot is already doing:
 * Building, backing up, restoring, stopping and starting instances in the AWS cloud